etpinard/basemap.d3/README.md

 ### TODO list

-- Add more subunits and choropleth `locmode` values
-- Improve scopes: figure out what land / ocean / coastlines layers should be
 - Handle grid (i.e. graticules) per axis
 - Improve maps set scale (as a function of the figure size and axis range)

+- Improve scopes: figure out what land / ocean / coastlines layers should be

 - Fix zoom bug (zoom -> dbl click -> pan starts panning at last zoomed position)
+- Add more subunits and choropleth `locmode` values (but the Natural Earth 110m set only includes USA states, the 50m include USA states and Canadian provinces)

 - ...

 ### Running it locally